Questlove: Writing

 In 2007, Questlove provided the foreword for the book Check the Technique.
 On June 18, 2013, he released a memoir, Mo' Meta Blues: The World According to Questlove.
 On October 22, 2013, Harper Design published the Questlove-written book, Soul Train: The Music, Dance, and Style of a Generation.

 Questlove released his third book, Something to Food About: Exploring Creativity with Innovative Chefs, along with co-author Ben Greenman and photographer Kyoko Hamada, which was published by Clarkson Potter Books on April 12, 2016.
 In 2018, Questlove curated the soundtrack The Michelle Obama Musiaqualogy for Michelle Obama's memoir Becoming.

 In April 2018, he published the book Creative Quest, regarding the concept and cultivation of creativity.

 Questlove also released the cookbook Mixtape Potluck in 2019.

 In December 2021, Music Is History was published by Abrams Image.
 The book explores popular music through the context of American history over the past 50 years, connecting issues of race, gender, politics, and identity with Questlove's point of view.

 He wrote an essay for the book included in the super deluxe edition of the Beatles album Revolver, released in October 2022.

-In 2023, he started his own publishing imprint, Auwa Books, which will publish his next book, Hip-Hop Is History.
+In 2023, he started his own publishing imprint, Auwa Books; he published his book Hip-Hop Is History under Auwa in 2024.

 Personal life

 Starting in 2023, Questlove has hosted seven invite-only Game Night events for celebrities from different industries, with the address to each Game Night being undisclosed until the morning of the event.
+The Game Nights were ideated and planned by his Chief of Staff, Cathy Rong.

 He endorsed Kamala Harris' 2024 presidential campaign.

 He is a distant cousin of Melanie Lynskey, which they both found out through the show 'Finding your Roots'.
+He also learned he is a direct descendant of Cudjoe Lewis, who was one of the last survivors of the Atlantic Slave Trade.
+In 1808, importation of slaves became illegal.
+His birth name was Kossola, and in 1860, he was brought in illegally in the ship Clotilda, the last slave ship.
+To avoid arrest, the ship was scuttled near Mobile, Alabama.
+After President Lincoln’s 1863 Emancipation Proclamation, Cudjoe and other survivors founded the town of Africatown, Alabama.